mariodosreis/tai/README.md

 This file contains 64 rows, corresponding to the anticodon complements of each tRNA species (e.g. if the tRNA anticodon is GAA, the complement is TTC).
 The tRNAs  are ordered according to their anticodon complement, in the same order as in codonM's output as indicated above, but with added STOP codons.
-STOP codon are at positions 11, 12 and 15 as in the genetic code diagram above.
+STOP codons are at positions 11, 12 and 15 as in the standard genetic code diagram above.
 Now we can calculate the relative adaptiveness values for each codon in the E. coli genes:

 ~~~
 > eco.ws <- get.ws(tRNA=eco.trna, sking=1)